ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 - Recent developments on direct relative orientation(2006)
 - Finding the exact rotation between two images independently of the translation(ECCV,2012)
 - In defence of the 8-point algorithm(ICCV,1995)

 #### Global Optimization
 👇**SDP**
 - Camera displacement via constrained minimizatio of the algebraic error(TPAMI,2009)
+- Finding the exact rotation between two images independently of the translation(ECCV,2012)
 - A certifiably globally optimal solution to the non-minimal relative pose problem(CVPR,2018)
 - SDP relaxations for quadratic optimization problems derived from polynomial optimization problems(2010)
 - Globally optimal estimates for geometric reconstruction problems(2007)

-👇**BnB**
+- Certifiably optimal rotation and pose estimation based on the cayley map(2025) 👇**BnB**
 - Robust optimal pose estimation(ECCV,2008)
 - Two view geometry estimation with outliers(BMVC,2009)